I've found someone who can see beyond my stammer

 I am extremely happy to have found a person who can see beyond my speech dysfluency.
 Many months after our wedding, when I talked about our first meeting and how I had brilliantly concealed my stammer, he told me that he knew about it from the very moment that I had first spoken.
 So, in a way, he was genuinely trying to see me beyond my stammer the whole time :)

 Would you like share your experiences about dating and relationships when you stammer?
-Click here to find out how.
+See Submit Something For The Site to find out how.